Writing process: Expressivist process theory of writing

 According to Richard Fulkerson's article "Four Philosophies of Composition", the focus of expressivism is for writers to have "... an interesting, credible, honest, and personal voice".
 Moreover, proponents of the expressivist process view this theory as a way for students to become fulfilled and healthy both emotionally and mentally.
 Those who teach this process often focus on journaling and other classroom activities to focus on student self-discovery and at times, low-stakes writing.
 Prominent figures in the field include John Dixon, Ken Macrorie, Lou Kelly, Donald C. Stewart and Peter Elbow.

 Expressivist theory in writing goes against the academic side of writing by valuing individualism over structure.
 Personal voice and creative exploration is seen as a better way for student writers to write in academic settings.

 Writers often use freewriting as a form of expressivism.
 Freewriting is seen as a way to allow creativity in one's writing, allowing the writer to include personal and academic ideas into each piece.
 Expressivism allows people to let their inner thoughts roam free which is a precursor to brainstorming and organizing thoughts.
 Many writers also use a tool called voice.
 It is used to give character to writing.
 It induces personal experience and emotion and introduces personality.

+Expressivist theorists like Peter Elbow argue that freewriting is not just a tactic to increase the speed of drafting, but a tool for thought discovery.
+This theory allows writers to uncover thoughts because all restrictions are gone.
+Other researches emphasize the expressivist mode in a social sense.

 Expressivism in the pedagogical world allows for themes of Being (self-concept), Belonging (community), and Becoming (growth).
 This leads to something called the creative identity which is viewed as something that continues to change over time.
 Memoirs can aid in the process of identity exploration and self reflection.
 By applying self reflection in writing, writers are able to understand the concept of critical expressivism which is an ideology explored by Scott Wagar.
 Critical Expressivism highlights how using empathy and connection promotes connecting personal experiences with others’ concerns.
 Wagar emphasizes that this level of self expression in writing can help build community and individual growth.

+Writing as a Nonlinear Process

+Contemporary research challenges the ideas of writing into a fixed sequences of steps.
+Instead writing is recursive, writers repeatedly change earlier steps such as ideas generating, revision and reconstructing.
+Popular portrayals of writing suggest a clean and controlled process while students experience messy and uncertain that is caused by trial and error.
+Failure, revision and starting over are all common components of writing, there are no right or wrongs when writing.
+This perspective views writing as a process of experimentation rather than completing predefined steps that follow a strict structure.